MakeCycle-lab/makecycle-lab/README.md

 # 🛠️ MakeCycle-Lab | Hardware Project Assets

 🚀 **Project Overview**
 Welcome to my hardware laboratory.
-This repository hosts the original development files and assets shared on my YouTube / Douyin Channel.
+This repository hosts the original development files and assets shared on my YouTube Channel.

 ---